-OVERVIEW: The Balfour Foundation was formed as part of the academic memorabilia leader, Lloyd Balfour's will after his death in 1973.
-The foundation primarily funds educational institutions in the Boston and Attleboro, Massachusetts area, although some consideration is also given to health and social services non-profits in New England.
+OVERVIEW: The Lloyd Balfour Foundation primarily funds educational institutions in the Boston and Attleboro, Massachusetts area, although some consideration is also given to health and social services non-profits in New England.

 FUNDING AREAS: Education, health, human services

-IP TAKE: Since Attleboro-based charities get special attention from Balfour, you should focus on a strictly educational program if you're working in Boston.
+IP TAKE: Since Attleboro-based charities get special attention from Balfour, nonprofits should focus on a strictly educational program if working in Boston.
 Almost all Balfour grants have a strong educational component.

 PROFILE: Established in 1973, the Lloyd Balfour Foundation is a private foundation focused on the Northeastern U.S. The L. G. Balfour Company, now operating as the American Achievement Corporation, produces class rings, yearbooks, caps, and gowns.
 Balfour got his start in the industry selling fraternity jewelry, when he noticed trends in the business and developed a better way of doing things.
 When Balfour passed away in 1973, the assets of his business were placed into a trust and the Lloyd Balfour Foundation was established from his will.
 Bank of America serves as a trustee for this foundation.
 Grantmaking areas of interest are education, health, and human services.